fortify/fortify-client-api/README.md

-Note that most projects in the fortify-ps organization use the [repo-helper.gradle](https://github.com/fortify-ps/gradle-helpers/blob/1.0/repo-helper.gradle) Gradle helper script to configure repositories; this script uses slightly different repository settings than listed above, in order to also allow access to snapshot builds.
+Note that most projects in the fortify-ps organization use the [repo-helper.gradle](https://github.com/fortify-ps/gradle-helpers/blob/1.0/repo-helper.gradle) Gradle helper script to configure repositories; that script uses slightly different repository settings than listed above in order to also allow access to snapshot builds.
 See the https://github.com/fortify-ps/gradle-helpers project for more information and other Gradle helper scripts.

-### Maven
+#### Maven Example

 ```xml